apuwk/Chest-X-Ray-Disease-Detection/README.md

 # Chest X-Ray Analysis Project

+# Important Note on Model Performance
+The current model's performance metrics should be understood in the context of medical image analysis and class imbalance:
+While the overall metrics might appear lower than previous versions, this represents a more clinically relevant approach to disease detection:

+The dataset has significant class imbalance (~94% no findings vs ~6% findings) Earlier versions achieved higher metrics by being overly conservative, mostly predicting "no finding" The current model actively attempts to detect positive cases, leading to:

+More true positive detections
+Higher false positive rate
+Lower overall metrics but potentially more clinical utility

+Example from current results:

+Infiltration: 154 true positives with 299 false positives
+Effusion: 129 true positives with 400 false positives

+This trade-off is intentional: in medical contexts, it's often preferable to have false positives (which can be verified by doctors) than to miss conditions by always predicting negative.

 ## Overview
-This project implements a deep learning system for analyzing chest X-ray images, with a primary focus on multi-label classification of various thoracic conditions.
-The system utilizes state-of-the-art deep learning techniques including attention mechanisms, feature pyramid networks, and advanced visualization tools.
+This project implements a deep learning system for analyzing chest X-ray images, focusing on multi-label classification of various thoracic conditions.
+The system now utilizes DenseNet121 architecture with dual pathways for global and local feature analysis.

 ## Key Features
 - Multi-label classification of 14 different thoracic conditions
-- Advanced attention mechanisms (CBAM) for improved feature extraction
+- DenseNet121 backbone with global and local paths
+- Channel and Spatial Attention (CBAM)
 - Feature Pyramid Network (FPN) for multi-scale analysis
 - GradCAM visualization for model interpretability
-- Robust training pipeline with early stopping and checkpointing
+- Robust training pipeline with warmup and adaptive learning rates
 - Interactive visualization interface using Gradio
 - Comprehensive metrics tracking and evaluation